In his five years reporting for 60 Minutes, correspondent Bill Whitaker has become something of a caveman.

 But when it comes to underground dwelling, Whitaker says South Africa's Moab Khotsong gold mine will be hard to beat—even if it induced anxiety.

-"I was wondering if I should tell the producer, 'You know, I can be claustrophobic,'" Whitaker tells 60 Minutes Overtime in the video above.
+"I was wondering if I should tell the producer, 'You know, I can be claustrophobic,'" Whitaker said.
 "Luckily, I didn't have to 'fess up until just now."

-This article was originally published on November 11, 2018.
+The video above was originally published on November 11, 2018